macdonst/enhance-workshop-codemash/docs/appendix-module-2-authentication.md

 ---
-title: Module B2: Authentication for a Username and Password flow
+title: "Appendix 1: Authentication for a Username and Password flow"
+layout: default
 ---

 [Module Index](/)